 God does not condemn Jacob because his fault was a lack of faith in allowing God to work out His promise.
 Esau is condemned because he had no faith (better weak or impatient faith than no faith at all).

-Jacob wanted the right thing for the right reasons but he went about it the wrong way and as a result deepened the estrangement that already existed between himself and his brother and with time between himself and his father.
+Jacob wanted the right thing for the right reasons but he went about it in the wrong way and as a result deepened the estrangement that already existed between himself and his brother, and with time between himself and his father.